wasp-os/wasp-os/docs/install.rst

     The early adopter PineTime Developer Edition came pre-programmed with a proprietary test firmware rather than the current factory default OS.
-If you have an early adopter unit then it will appear in the device list as *Y7S* and the tools needed for an OTA update are differnt.
-DaFlasher for Android can be used to install both the :ref:`wasp-bootloader<Bootloader DaFlasher>` and the
+If you have an early adopter unit then it will appear in the device list as *Y7S*.
+In this case the process needed for an OTA update is different.
+Use DaFlasher for Android to install both the :ref:`wasp-bootloader<Bootloader DaFlasher>` and the
     :ref:`main OS image<Main OS DaFlasher>`.

 The `developer edition <https://store.pine64.org/?product=pinetime-dev-kit>`_